Sgw32/actuator_controller/README.md

 After touching backward endpoint we calibrate forward velocity by measuring time, and then backward velocity again by measuring time.
 - If we are on forward endpoint, move backward is in previous case
 - If we are on backward endpoint, move forward until endpoint, and then measure backward and forward velocities by measured time.
 - From the last endpoint, move in opposite direction by corresponding time / 2.
-Stop here and threat it as a middle point.
+Stop here and treat it as a middle point.

+If any error while working, actuator stops and blinker on PC13 is activated.
+Direction inputs are debounced by 20 samples.

 To evaluate such a behaviour, press a backward endpoint button soon after start, then press forward endpoint button, and then again backward point(calibration of time).
 Then wait for middle point position.